ruchisaini4j/BookMyHotelMS/02-Eureka/02-Eureka/readme.md

+# Eureka Server
-1. Start Eureka Server
+Run the Eureka Server

-2. Use http://localhost:8001 to open Eureka UI
+Use http://localhost:8001 to open Eureka UI